adlibre/Adlibre-DMS/docs/index.rst

 Security
 --------

-Security plugin is a type of security that handle security aspect from document system.
+Security plugin is a type of plugin that handles the security aspect from document system.

 Methods:
 ~~~~~~~~